“I bring my childhood and nostalgia into this place”.

 For Nathaly, this restaurant is a celebration of her culture and childhood.
 It’s a celebration of Aruba’s fishermen and farmers.
 Most importantly, it’s a celebration of the little island and the people who raised her.
 Fresh and local food is all that Nathaly has ever known.
 She believes that sharing a meal should be a casual celebration of life and culture, and she modeled her restaurant to be just that.
 It’s unpretentious, simple, and beautifully Aruban.
 Nathaly loves to share the warmth of Aruban culture with all who step foot in her restaurant.

-When she’s not at the fish market or the restaurant, Nathaly is oftentimes enjoying the simple pleasures of life with her family and her three beloved dogs: Puppy, Hope, and Dublin.
+When she’s not at the fish market or the restaurant, Nathaly is oftentimes enjoying the simple pleasures of life with her family and her two beloved dogs: Zizi and Bobby.